What makes the perfect PA school candidate?

 So how do you, a person who has experienced a few bumps in the road, position yourself as a competitive applicant?

-How do you explain that your undergraduate grades don’t represent the person you are or the person you know you can become?
+How do you explain that your low undergraduate GPA doesn’t represent the person you are or the person you know you can become?